 In 1998, I was ordained as a Minister of the Word and Sacrament in the PC(USA).

 An important part of my story is that I wasn't raised going to church.
 Yet I was definitely spiritual if not religious.
 I did watch and found myself fascinated by the 1970's TV miniseries Jesus of Nazareth.
-Having always been musical, my "inner rock star" also absorbed and enjoyed everything when I saw a live production of the musical Jesus Christ Superstar when I was in high school.
+Having always been musical, my "inner rock star" also absorbed and enjoyed everything when I saw a live production of the musical Jesus Christ Superstar when I was in high school (I'm also a singer-songwriter).
 My sense of God calling me to Christian ministry more truly began in teen support groups, through music, and then fully kicked in as I worked through college summers as a counselor at Camp Johnsonburg.
 It's been a process, a pilgrimage!

 Today, I am glad to explain that I am both spiritual (especially quite time with a digital camera when out in nature and while songwriting) and religious (being part of an intentional, relevant, tradition rooted faith community).